pedcremo/StudentsRankREACT/README.md

 This kind of thask is executed from time to time because afterwards every single traduction should be fixed manually due to accuracy errors

 # For production deployment
+`git pull` on server side and build dist files with `npm run-script build`

 Start node server with forever <pre>npm start</pre>
 Stop node server <pre>npm stop</pre>